Early Learners and Care

 The Office of Great Start has been charged with ensuring that all children birth to age eight, especially those in highest need, have access to high-quality early learning and development programs and enter kindergarten prepared for success.
-The Governor outlined a single set of early childhood outcomes against which all public investments will be assessed:
+Then-Governor Rick Snyder outlined a single set of early childhood outcomes against which all public investments will be assessed:

 - Children born healthy;

 - Children healthy, thriving, and developmentally on track from birth to third grade;